DWY4YU8dwpNjzdlShgDPlGEMGiiZlYit8ufkzM3z

 “Until I’m satisfied” — continuously updated with reader feedback.

-Want to make a great first impression in Korea?
-These 15 greetings will help you sound polite and natural anywhere—shops, Zoom meetings, or with new friends.
+Want to make a friendly, respectful first impression in Korean?
+These 15 greetings will help you sound polite and natural at shops, in Zoom meetings, and with new friends.

-Greetings carry respect in Korean.
-Start with safe, polite forms and switch levels only when the relationship allows.
-Below you’ll find Hangul, romanization (RR), usage tips, mini dialogues, and a 10-minute practice plan.
+Greetings in Korean carry a lot of respect and “distance.”
+Start with safe, polite forms and adjust only after the relationship feels closer.
+Below you’ll find Hangul, romanization (RR), usage notes, mini dialogues, and a simple 10-minute practice routine.

 📑 Table of Contents (open/close)